gpeyton/ai-devotional/devotional/index_Q2.md

 The importance of wholehearted commitment to doing what is right, even if it costs us.
 *Hymn*: Be Thou My Vision

-### Day 3: What Is the Sum of the Ten Commandments?
+### Day 3: Did Our Lord Jesus Christ Ever Commit the Least Sin?
-*Catechism Q42*: What is the sum of the ten commandments?
+*Catechism Q46*: Did our Lord Jesus Christ ever commit the least sin?
-*Catechism A*: The sum of the ten commandments is, to love the Lord our God with all our heart, with all our soul, with all our strength, and with all our mind; and our neighbor as ourselves.
+*Catechism A*: No; he was holy, harmless, and undefiled.
 *Hymn*: Love Divine, All Loves Excelling

 ### Day 4: Love